barbarer/py4e-int/_sources/objects/writecode.rst

 #.
     .. activecode:: obj_writecode10

-      Add a new class named WaterType that takes 'name' as initial values, creates an instance of Pokemon with type as 'water' by default and stores the instance in a list named 'watertypes'.
+      Add a new class named ``WaterType`` that inherits from Pokemon class. that takes 'name' as initial values, creates an instance of Pokemon with type as 'water' by default and stores the instance in a list named 'watertypes'.
 Also create a method called 'addPokemons' which takes 'name' as arguments, creates an instance of Pokemon and stores it in